LebogangMputle/LEBMPU495_BCL2401_GroupD_Lebogang-Mputle_SDF11/README.md

 Learning Outcomes:

-Mastery of Flexbox concepts and techniques for building flexible and efficient layouts.
+1.Mastery of Flexbox concepts and techniques for building flexible and efficient layouts.
-Ability to solve complex layout challenges by leveraging Flexbox's powerful alignment.
+2.Ability to solve complex layout challenges by leveraging Flexbox's powerful alignment.

 # JavaScript Challenges
 JavaScript was utilized to implement interactive features such as mobile navigation toggles and these challenges included: